We encounter God in an intimate relationship through daily prayer, the sacraments and the Scriptures.

 Christ is risen.
 He is truly risen!
 By death He trampled death, and to those in the tombs He granted life!

-Through teaching RCIA, leading Bible studies, and having one-on-one conversations with seekers and skeptics, I’ve seen firsthand how Jesus transforms lives.
-Now, I serve full-time on campus, helping students encounter Christ and equipping them to share their faith with others.
+Through teaching RCIA, leading Bible studies, and having one-on-one conversations with seekers and skeptics, I witnessed how Jesus transforms lives.
+Now I serve full-time on campus, helping students encounter Christ and equipping them to share their faith with others.

-Though my journey began with plans for military service, God redirected my path through unexpected trials—ultimately showing me that His mission field was the college campus.
-I am honored to walk with students during some of the most formative years of their lives, inviting them into deeper relationship with Christ and His Church.
+What makes this mission even more personal is that the chaplain I now serve alongside at Stony Brook was actually the first Newman priest I ever met on a college campus.
+My journey began with plans for military service, but God redirected my path through unexpected trials.
+He made it clear that His mission field for me was the college campus.
+He has now called me to stay in New York and to preach the Gospel to those who are where I once was—an unformed and uncatechized cultural Catholic.
+I am honored to walk with students during some of the most formative years of their lives and to invite them into deeper relationship with Christ and His Church.

 When I arrived at college, I was like many young Catholics.
 I had been baptized but was not well catechized.
 I thought I understood my faith, but I did not know Jesus personally.
 I searched for truth in politics, relationships, and worldly success, but none of it satisfied.
 I came dangerously close to walking away from the Church altogether.